Tanker (ship): Description

-Tankers are a relatively new concept, dating from the later years of the 19th century.
+Tankers primarily date from the later years of the 19th century.
 Before this, technology had simply not supported the idea of carrying bulk liquids.
 The market was also not geared towards transporting or selling cargo in bulk, therefore most ships carried a wide range of different products in different holds and traded outside fixed routes.
 Liquids were usually loaded in casks—hence the term "tonnage", which refers to the volume of the holds in terms of how many tuns or casks of wine could be carried.
 Even potable water, vital for the survival of the crew, was stowed in casks.
 Carrying bulk liquids in earlier ships posed several problems: